 - Stir, then microwave another minute.

-- Stir until fully combined and cool for 2 minutes.
+- Stir vigorously with a rubber spatula until fully combined, and then cool for 2 minutes.

-- Stir in the egg and egg yolk until combined.
+- Stir in the egg, egg yolk and almond flour.

 - Form the dough into a long roll about 1 inch in diameter and then cut pieces about 1/2″ wide.
 You can then form them into almost any bite sized shape you want, but sticking with a simple disk as shown in the photos yielded the best results for me.

-- Freeze the gnocchi for 10 minutes to firm them up.
+- Freeze the gnocchi for 15 minutes to firm them up. before cooking, or freeze them until ready to eat.

 - Bring a pot of salted water to a gentle boil – too vigorous and the gnocchi will fall apart.